![]() |

 Presentation Summary:

-Clinical research offers patients with various diseases the opportunity to access innovatives medicines.
+Clinical research offers patients with various diseases the opportunity to access innovative medicines.
 Clinical studies have different inclusion and exclusion criteria and are not always an option for patients with intractable diseases.
 This is when Expanded Access and Compassionate Use become an opportunity for free access to innovative treatments.
 In Brazil, these programs are governed by a specific resolution (RDC), which regulates their implementation and oversight.
 This presentation will focus on exploring this resolution.

 Learning Objectives: